viperproject/viper-ide/client/README.md

 # Changelog

+### v.2.1.0
+* **Please update the IDE dependencies via Command Palette in order to use this version.**
+* Fixed the bug causing the bottom pane to pop-up at startup or while navigating the code, jumping to definition, etc.
+* The new ViperServer supports caching of verification results from Silicon.
+* Caching is disabled by default for now.
+To enable caching, add the following to your User Settings:

+        "viperSettings.viperServerSettings": {
+            "v": "674a514867b1",
+            "disableCaching": false
+        }

+    To invalidate the cache, use ```Viper: flush the cache``` from the command palette.

 ### v.2.0.10
 * Fixed a bug with internal errors not being reported properly (e.g., ```"tag": "internal:feature.unsupported"```).
 See [Silicon#326](https://bitbucket.org/viperproject/silicon/issues/326)
 * Fixed a bug with error reporting in custom backends (```"type": "other"```).